hellocoop/hello-nextjs-sample/README.md

 - [git](https://github.com/git-guides/install-git)
 - A [GitHub](https://github.com) account

 ## 1\.
-Fork this repository to your GitHub account
+Fork and clone this repository to your GitHub account

 <https://github.com/hellocoop/hello-nextjs-sample/fork>

+[How to clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

+You should now have a `hello-nextjs-sample` directory on your machine with the contents of this repo.

 ## 2\.
-Clone your fork to your local machine
-[How to clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-- Click on the `[ <> Code ▾ ]` button above and copy the address of your forked repo to your clipboard.
-- Open a terminal on your machine, type `git clone`, and then paste in the address you copied.

-This will create a `hello-nextjs-sample` directory on your machine with the contents of this repo.

-## 3\.
 Install, configure, and run!

 Run these commands to start running locally: